Take advantage of modern solutions and delegate tasks to manage stress during the holiday season.

-You might already be on top of the game and budget every month, but the holidays are brimming with parties, get-togethers, spontaneous drink outings, and more!
-Since these events often happen on short notice, waking up in the morning with a big fat slap in the face by your bank account is quite commonplace this time of year.
+You might already be on top of the game and budget every month, but the holidays are full of parties, get-togethers, drink outings, and more!
+These events often happen on short notice, so waking up with a slap in the face by your bank account is almost expected this time of year.

-Now, the holiday budget is a little different than the rest of the year.
 Start with a list of gifts, events, cards, wrapping paper, and traveling expenses that you are expecting.
-Next, try to find space in your normal budget where you can adjust certain habits to make more money for the holiday budget, and set aside this money.
+Then try to find space in your normal budget where you can adjust certain habits to make more money for the holiday budget, and set aside this money.

 5. Shop Online for Gifts

-In summary, take advantage of your downtime and cross those names off your shopping lists.
-Pro tip: if you can, get your shopping done by December 18th or before.
+🚛 Pro Delivery Tip: Get your shopping done by December 18th.
 This gives you time for shipping, days to relax before the big day, and time to wrap (or bag) the presents.

 6. Exercise and Eat Healthy

 Don’t skip this section!
 We know, it’s the holidays, we deserve a break.
-But, exercise has been proven time and time again to not only improve physical condition, but fight off diseases, maintain mental fitness, and even reduce stress.
-These are all things we need especially during the holidays!
+But, exercise has been proven time and time again to not only improve physical condition, but fight off diseases, maintain mental fitness, and avoid burnout.
+These are all things we need especially if you’re feeling stressed during the holidays! 👀

-Whether you prefer walking, running, yoga, hiking, swimming, it doesn’t really matter – deep breathing the biggest key to relieving stress.
-Imagine all the endorphins that are released during exercise are giving your brain a big warm hug or kneading out those stress hormones.
+Whether you prefer walking, running, yoga, hiking, swimming, it doesn’t really matter as long as you enjoy it!
+All the endorphins released during exercise help calm your brain and knead out those hormones.

 Once Thanksgiving hits and forward, it seems like the food is never-ending.
 While it is nice to splurge and eat till your heart is full and happy, your body spends so much effort digesting it that you can feel groggy.
-This can hold back how effective you are during your work out and affect your sleep.
-All of this trickles down and reduces how well your body manages stress.
+This can hold back how effective you are during your workout and affect your sleep.
+All of this trickles down and reduces how well your body manages pressure.

 7. Get Enough Sleep

 Which brings us to our next point: sleep.
 Stress and sleep can easily slip into a dangerous relationship.
-Not sleeping can worsen your stress, and high-stress levels can keep you from sleeping.
+Not sleeping can make it worse, and high-stress levels can keep you from sleeping.
 See, terrible.
-So, by taking the stress in your life seriously, you are also helping the quality of your sleep.
+So, by acknowledging the demands in your life you are also helping the quality of your sleep.

 8. Declutter Before the Holiday